open-telemetry/opentelemetry-collector-contrib/connector/servicegraphconnector/README.md

 | Supported pipeline types | See [Supported Pipeline Types](#supported-pipeline-types) |
 | Distributions            | []                                                        |

-The `count` connector can be used to count spans, data points, or log records.

 ## Supported Pipeline Types

 | [Exporter Pipeline Type] | [Receiver Pipeline Type] |